malishan/project-viewMore/README.md

 1. All APIs are present in json files (2 files containing different format)
 2. Three Mongo Collections are present in json files
 3. ACL not handled
-4. Facing issue with redis, thus login not implemented completely